Massinissab/DROOLS-1115/README.md

 - Jdk 8

 This project contains :
-- 3 rules (do not try to understant the content, writtent just to reproduce the bug)
+- 3 rules (do not try to understand the content, writtent just to reproduce the bug)
 - 1 unit test  : com.darty.drools.CodicCriteriaTest (This test fails)